-- (2) Notwithstanding subsection (1) a person who during the whole or any part of the period mentioned in subsection (1) is entitled to apply for an order - (a) is under a disability; or - (b) is prevented by fraud or concealment from discovering the facts entitling him to apply, may apply at any time before the end of the period of six years from the date on which he ceased to be under a disability or, as the case may be, could with reasonable diligence have discovered those facts.
+- 138.-(1) An application for an order under section 33 or 133 may not be made after the end of the period of six years from the date on which the infringing copy or article or, as the case may be, the illicit recording in question was made, subject to the following provisions. - (2) If during the whole or any part of that period a person entitled to apply for an order- - (a) is under a disability; or - (b) is prevented by fraud or concealment from discovering the facts entitling him to apply, an application may be made by him at any time before the end of the period of six years from the date on which he ceased to be under a disability or, as the case may be, could with reasonable diligence have discovered those facts.

-Time limit for prosecution.

-139. No prosecution for an offence under this Act shall be commenced after the expiration of five years after the commission of the offence or one year after the discovery there of, whatever date last occurs.
+Time limited for prosecution.
+139. No prosecution for an offence under this Act shall be commenced after the expiration of flive years after the commission of the offence or one year after the discovery thereof, whatever date last occurs.